cse110-sp23-group8/cse110-sp23-group8/admin/misc/rules.md

 This contract is meant to ensure the success of our group in all of the collaborative work we perform together, for the extent of our enrollment in this course.

 As a member of Great Team 8, you are expected to abide by the standards of the group.
-This includes following the rules laid out above.
+This includes the rules laid out above.

 Additionally, each member is compelled to follow these standards for the duration of their membership in Team 8.
 This list is by no means exhaustive, and team members are generally expected to comport with the expectations typical of UCSD students: